morris/graphqlade/docs/client-side/getting-started.md

 });
 ```

-There are more advanced options discussed throughout the Wiki.
+There are more advanced options discussed throughout the documentation.
 Type completion/IntelliSense should be available.

 Add an entry under `scripts` of your `package.json`: